Regime: Democratic regimes

 Democratic regimes are characterized by the rule of law, where laws ostensibly apply equally to all citizens, including government officials.
 In a democracy, citizens have the right to participate in free and fair elections, where they can vote for representatives and leaders in a competitive process, and so these reresentatives and leaders are authorized to rule the political entity.
 These regimes typically maintain a political system that ensures multiple political parties can compete for power, reflecting the political pluralism within the society.
-Additionally, democracies prioritize the protection of civil liberties, such as freedom of speech, assembly, and religion, which are fundamental rights guaranteed by the state.
+Democracies prioritize the protection of civil liberties, such as freedom of speech, assembly, and religion, which are fundamental rights guaranteed by the state.

 A key feature of democratic regimes is the separation of powers between the executive, legislative, and judicial branches of government, ensuring that no one branch holds too much power and that each can act as a check on the others.
 Examples of democratic regimes include the United States, where power is divided into federal and state systems, and Germany, which features a parliamentary democracy with a strong focus on human rights.
-The term democracy can have positive connotations, but according to political scientist Samuel Huntington it is important to recognize democracy simply as a system of government with free and fair elections to hold leaders accountable.
-A notable contemporary viewpoint on democracy is Robert Dahl's introduction of "polyarchy" which is notable for being contestable and inclusive.
+The term democracy can have positive connotations, but according to political scientist Samuel Huntington, democracy is a system of government with free and fair elections to hold leaders accountable.
+A contemporary viewpoint on democracy is Robert Dahl's concept of "polyarchy".
+Dahl argues that "democracy" is an ideal that no country has ever achieved.